British Columbia Pai Gow Poker House Way

 d) High and Medium/High: Always split.

-- (TWO) THREE OF A KIND: To utilize in the bottom hand, split the highest three of
+• (TWO) THREE OF A KIND: To utilize in the bottom hand, split the highest three of a kind.

 Exceptions: